• Skip to primary navigation

 Recipe Tips

-• Test for Doneness: Use a toothpick or a skewer to check if the bread is done.
-Insert it into the center of the bread; it should come out clean or with just a few crumbs.
+• Test for doneness: A toothpick inserted in the center should come out clean or with a few moist crumbs.

-• Freezing: Wrap tightly and freeze the whole loaf or individual slices for up to 3 months.
+• Freeze: Wrap the loaf or slices tightly and freeze for up to 3 months.

-• Thawing: Thaw overnight in the fridge or use the microwave for slices.
+• Thaw: Thaw overnight in the fridge or microwave slices until just warmed.
+Glaze after thawing.

 Did you make this?
 Be sure to leave a review below and tag me on Facebook, Instagram, or Pinterest!